Find a qualified trainer

 Make sure you also ask to see their certificates to ascertain whether they are right in their claims.

 Just getting qualifications is half the story.
 Good personal trainers will follow this up with experience in a related-fitness area, preferably in the expertise they studied.
+Do they understand running machines and techniques for cardio fitness, or are they just good at general fitness?
 You wouldn't ask expect to get in a plane with a pilot who qualified 4 years ago and then did a law degree and the same should apply to your trainer.

-Should anything go wrong, it is important to know the trainer will know what to do and should this also affect your work / business, that they are covered by liability insurance policy.
-The NRPT guarantees all members have first aid and insurance before they are listed on our database.
+Should anything go wrong, it is important to know the trainer will know what to do and should this also affect your work / business, that they have adequate public liability insurance cover.
+The NRPT requires all members to have first aid and insurance before they are listed on our database.

 No personal trainer can do their job properly if they don't know the condition of your body.
 A fitness evaluation should be carried out by all trainers to determine whether you have any medical conditions, are ready for a personal fitness programme and to lay out a bespoke programme in line with your aims and goals.